wwarthen/RomWBW/Source/Doc/Architecture.md

 sector.
 Current sector must be established by prior seek function; however, multiple read/write/verify function calls can be made after a seek function.
 Current sector is incremented after each sector successfully written.
-On error, current sector is sector is sector where error occurred.
+On error, current sector is sector where error occurred.
 Blocks written indicates number of sectors successfully written.

 Caller must ensure: 1) buffer address is large enough to contain data for